HNoMS Honningsvåg: Capturing German air crews

 Honningsvåg became involved in the episode later the same day when a Heinkel He 59 D-AKUK, an ambulance seaplane of the German Seenotflugkommando 1 (Sea Emergency Command 1), responded to emergency calls that the downed German aircrew had made before being captured.
 At Alstahaug the German officer in charge of the rescue operation, Oberstleutnant Branger, was told by the local population that the crew of the German aircraft had been moved and that there were German wounded and prisoners in nearby Sandnessjøen.

 After encountering rifle fire from armed guards at the Alstahaug plane wreck Branger decided to continue on to Sandnessjøen to free the wounded Germans held there.
 Landing at Sandnessjøen at 1730hrs, Branger and an Unteroffizier armed themselves and went to the hospital where they demanded the release of the wounded Germans held there.
 Although the chief physician refused to release the Germans the police commissioner at nearby Nesna ordered him to comply with the Germans' demands.
 While the Germans attempted to gain the release of their comrades Honningsvåg arrived at Sandnessjøen.
 Løytnant Plyhn contacted the district commander in Bodø and was ordered to seize the He 59 and capture the Germans.
 Oberstleutnant Branger and the Unteroffizier were the first to be taken prisoner, while the two Germans remaining with the seaplane refused to budge and stayed on board until Plyhn approached them alone and after firing a warning shot took them prisoner.
 The captured Germans were handed over to the police.
 The He 59 proved impossible to remove due to low tide.
-After attempts to pull it free had damaged the pontoons and wings beyond repair, it was towed out on the Leirfjord and sunk on 18 May.
+After attempts to pull it free had damaged the pontoons and wings beyond repair, it was towed out on the Leirfjorden and sunk on 18 May.